We aim to provide children with a broad and enriched curriculum, with a range of extra curricular activities to supplement their learning experiences.

 Holiday Play activities

-Watford Council organise play Rangers sessions at a number of local recreation areas during term time and holiday periods.
+What’s On – Watford Council organise free activity sessions at a number of locations during holiday periods.

-There are a number of local holiday activity providers and information can usually be found in school reception.
+There are a number of local club and holiday activity providers and information can usually be found in school reception.